sh3ryl/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9-duplicates the last line of the file
-10-deletes all the regular files with a .js extension 11-counts the number of directories and sub-directories in the current directory
+10-deletes all the regular files with a .js extension 11-counts the number of directories and sub-directories in the current directory 12-displays the 10 newest files in the current directory.